AMID Logo E-BAY Logo

 Australian and New Zealand quarantine regulations

-The most restricted countries are Australia and New Zealand.
-You may refer to the Australian Government Department of Agriculture and Water Resources website.
+Australia and New Zealand are the most restricted countries.
+For more information, refer to the Australian Government Department of Agriculture and Water Resources website.

-Timber-bearing insects pose a significant quarantine risk on international shipping to Australia and New Zealand.
-Therefore, all timber used in FCL containers shipped from the USA must be treated before the container can be considered for immediate release.
-This also relates to the exposed timber components of the container itself.
+Timber-bearing insects pose a significant quarantine risk when shipping to Australia and New Zealand.
+Therefore, all timber used in FCL containers shipping from the USA, including the exposed timber components of the container itself, must be treated before the container can be considered for immediate release.

 General